 - Consider impact on labor expenses.
 Reducing the number of needed tradespeople can increase build margins, and using greener or more sustainable products makes that easier.
 For example, shifting away from standard water heaters to tankless wall-mounted options alleviates the need for multiple plumbers and achieves a shorter install time.
 Lighter building materials reduce the number of people needed to transport and install items on a site.
 Worth mentioning is the reduced space footprint and warehouse storage costs saved by buying wall-mounted tankless options vs. standard water heaters.

-- Intelligent design using available, on-site materials and native topography.
+- Employ intelligent design using available, on-site materials and native topography.
 Tri Pointe Homes frequently uses rock material native to build areas to create drainage swales, retaining walls, and decorative accents.
 We landscape using native vegetation, incorporate drought-tolerant concepts and slope terrain in a way that reduces water usage for irrigation purposes.
 Instead of paying for and transporting sand material needed to backfill electric and gas trenches, we make our own using onsite materials, reducing overall expense.